BreakerBots/ZED_FRC/README.md

 ## Training your own model

 This program can use any model trained with YOLOv8, including custom trained one.
 For a getting started on how to trained a model on a custom dataset with YOLOv5, see here https://docs.ultralytics.com/tutorials/train-custom-datasets/

-## Support

-If you need assistance go to our Community site at https://community.stereolabs.com/